austinmccoy6251/Artemis-Dev-Tool/README.md

 ![Placing components](/Readme/images/drag.png)
 ### Resizing Components
-Resize components by single-clicking on the component you desire to resize, and then draging the tabs on the right and bottom of the component until the component is the desired size
+Resize components by single-clicking on the component you desire to resize, and then hovering over the borders of the selected element until your cursor turns into a resize icon.
+Then, click and drag the borders to resize in all directions.size

 ![Resizing](/Readme/images/resizing.png)
 ### Grouping Components
 You may group components by clicking and dragging to form a box around the components you'd like to group.
 Once grouped, you may move them as a group

 ![Grouping](/Readme/images/grouping.png)

+### Changing Element Layers
+You may right click on an element or a group of elements and choose to "Bring Forward" the element(s) to bring it to a higher layer above elements, or you may choose to "Send Back" the element(s) to send them to a lower layer beneath other elements.
+Note you may have to do this several times if the adjacent elements are on much higher or lower layers.

 ### Configuring Components
 To configure a component, you may click on the component, and then adjust its settings from the menu on the right hand side of the screen.